 - Import into TM – once the alignment is done, use this option to import the translation units to a new or existing TM

 - Merge segments

 Once you click the Import into TM option, the aligned segments are saved to the chosen Translation Memory and are ready for use in new projects.

 Every time you upload a project, the system checks your translation memory for any similar or identical sentences that you’ve translated before.
 The degree of match is expressed as a percentage figure:

 #1.
 Context Match – These are already translated sentences in the translation memory, which are in the same context as your new texts.
 The sentence needs to be a 100% match, and the sentence before and after that sentence need to be the same as in the previous translation project.
 Context matches are usually larger parts of your document.

 #2.
 100% Match – If the content of a translation memory segment matches the source segment exactly, then it is a 100% match.
 To qualify as this, the entire content (all characters and character formatting) of both the source document segment and the translation memory segment must match exactly.

 3#.
 Fuzzy Match – Everything below 100% is a fuzzy match.

 Translation Memory is able to pre-translate 100% matches and to find fuzzy matches among previous translations, and you won’t have to pay for the translation as if your material is translated from scratch.
 Instead, Text United will apply discounts for various levels of similarities!
 Expect a cost reduction of up to 40%.

-Remember that using Translation Memory means that the more you translate, the less you work on the translation!
+Remember that using Translation Memory Management means that the more you translate, the less you work on the translation!
 Also, you never pay for the words already translated, so the more you translate, the less you pay.
 Go ahead and achieve more for less!